backstage/backstage/docs/auth/identity-resolver.md

 access delegation.
 This enables Backstage to request resources and actions from external systems on behalf of the user, for example re-triggering a build in CI.

 If you want to use an auth provider to sign in users, you need to explicitly configure it have sign-in enabled and also tell it how the external identities should be mapped to user identities within Backstage.
+You do this by either choosing a built-in sign in resolver, or supplying your own.
+Both methods are listed below.

 ## Quick Start